Siteni Taukamo

-Siteni Taukamo (born 9 October 2004) is a Greece international rugby league footballer who plays as a er or for the Newcastle Knights in the NRL he previously played for the Cronulla-Sutherland Sharks in the NRL.
+Siteni Taukamo (born 9 October 2004) is a Greece international rugby league footballer who has played as a er or for the Newcastle Knights in the NRL since 2025.
+Taukamo previously played for the Cronulla-Sutherland Sharks.

 Background

-Taukamo is of Greek, Tongan and New Zealand descent.
+Taukamo is of Greek, Tongan and New Zealander descent.
 Growing up he also played rugby union at Newington College.

 He played his junior rugby league for the Gymea Gorillas before being signed by the Cronulla-Sutherland Sharks.
 He is the younger brother of fellow Greek international, Tyrone Taukamo.

 Playing career

 Taukamo captained the Sharks' Harold Matthews Cup squad during the 2020 and 2021 seasons.
 On 18 July 2020, Taukamo signed a four-year contract with the club until the end of 2024, transitioning into the first grade squad in 2023.

 2022

 In 2022, Taukamo was named in the Greece squad for the 2021 Rugby League World Cup, the first ever Greek rugby league squad to compete in a World Cup.
 Taukamo was initially left out of Greece's 24-man squad due to uncertainty around his age.
 In Greece's opening match, Taukamo made history by scoring the country's first ever World Cup try.
 In Greece's final group stage match, Taukamo scored their only try during a record 94-4 loss against England at Bramall Lane in Sheffield.